Tousiath/todo_flask/README.md

 **Procfile**
 This file is used for deploying the application on platforms like Heroku.
 It specifies the commands that are run by the application server.

-**app.py**
-This file contains the main code for the Flask application.
-It defines routes for adding, viewing, updating, and deleting tasks.
-The application interacts with an SQLite database using SQLAlchemy.

-**static/**
-This directory holds the static files like CSS for styling, JavaScript for interactivity, and any images required by the web application.

-**templates/**
-This directory contains HTML files used by Flask to render web pages.
-The main pages are `index.html`, `about.html`, and `update.html`.

-**Todo.db**
-This is the SQLite database file where all the tasks are stored.
-It contains the `Todo` table with fields like `sno`, `title`, `desc`, and `date_created`.

-**Procfile**
-This file is used for deploying the application on platforms like Heroku.
-It specifies the commands that are run by the application server.

-**all**
-how are you

 ## **3. Features**
 Add Task: Users can add a new task with a title and description.